jmlondon/hsmm_seasons/shmm_bearded.md

   filter(!is.na(x_disp) | !is.na(y_disp))
 ```

-and the we can use a custom function to calculate the compass bearing between those two points
+We can use a custom function to calculate the compass bearing between those two points.
+Compass bearing provides a more user friendly description of movement compared to x/y displacement.

 ```r